alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 [actuated](https://actuated.com/) - managed self-hosted runners for GitHub Actions and GitLab CI, where the runners are launched in one-shot microVMs on your own cloud.

+### Slicer is to microVMs, what Docker was to Linux namespaces

 Slicer is a modern alternative focused on super fast creation and deletion of microVMs.
 It comes with SSH preconfigured, and systemd installed, along with just enough Kernel drivers to run containers, Kubernetes, and eBPF.
 It's fast and lean, and only does just enough for R&D and running production applications.

 Slicer was written by a developer for making efficient use of large bare-metal hosts, but is equally at home on a Hetzner Robot / Auction instance, splitting up a 16 core / 128GB A102 host into 3-5 dedicated microVMs for various production applications - or a production-ready K3s cluster.